auspham/byakugan-js/README.md

-To re select/ override a distance function, simply define in the settings object:
+To re-select/override a distance function, simply define in the settings object:
 ```js
 let settings = {
     grid: grid,